Behzad-Rajabalipour/Content-Management-System/README.md

 4. Commit your changes (\`git commit -m 'Add some feature'\`)
 5. Push to the branch (\`git push origin feature/your-feature-name\`)
 6. Open a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to all the contributors who have helped in developing this project.

----

 Feel free to reach out if you have any questions or need further assistance!